hutingerica/beyond-flavour/src/pages/recipes/001-turnip-gyoza.md

 ###### `📝 : Notes`

-> Sprinkle salt on chopped turnip and leave it for `10 mins` to dehydrate.
+> Sprinkle salt on chopped turnip and leave it for `10 mins` to squeeze the water out.
 I  didn't put many seasonings because there's already a great combination of flavour from kimchi and canned tuna.

 </div>